DOCUMENTATION TERMS

 Composability:

-A property describing software in which library components can be reassembled into larger, more complex service compositions.
-Because components can be remixed and reused a component only ever has to be developed once.
-Composabile client service contracts underwrite - exponential - growth similar to compound interest, in general finance and Moore’s law for semiconductors.
+A property describing software, in which library components can be reassembled into larger, more complex service compositions.
+Because components can be remixed and reused, a component need only be developed - once.
+IFSC intelligent financial service contracts underwrite - exponential - growth similar to compound interest, in general finance, and Moore’s law for semiconductors.

 Constant Function Market Maker: